PrathibhaSithu/Nav-Bar-Designs/README.md

 ✔️ Pure **HTML & CSS** – No JavaScript needed!
 ✔️ Different styles: **Classic, Underline Hover, Dropdown Menu**

-# ⭐ If you like this project, don't forget to star the repository! ⭐

 ## 🖼️ Preview